Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-team-restaurant-c/docs/DESIGN.md

 #### Features:
 - User login to view
 - Dine-in, Pickup, and Delivery options
-- Flat delivery fee applied (no proximity-based calculations in this version)
+- Flat delivery fee applied (no proximity-based calculations in this phase)
 - Menu pulled from database
 - Pre-ordering and scheduling
 > *Note: Distance-based delivery fees are excluded per project scope and may be implemented in a future release.*